 My heroes are tiny, but I love them the same.
 They quiet baby’s endless refrain.
 A couple of sucks and less sleep I am missing.
 How my house goes to hell when my pacifiers go missing.
 Get a pacifier clip too for easy travel, and that's where my poetry career ends.

 I decided I didn’t need bottles because the lady leading the breastfeeding instructional said they can cause nipple confusion.
 When the baby was born, I decided to ignore her because we obviously need bottles.
 Honeycomb mom Jessica Hawkins recommended the Life Factory glass bottles.
 Although, they're about $17 a pop for 9-ounce bottles, the lids can be changed to convert the bottles to sippy cups later.
-You could also go the cheaper route and convert mason jars to glass bottles for a fraction of the cost.
+You could also go the cheaper route and convert mason jars to glass bottles for less than $5 a pop.

 I planned to use cloth diapers, make baby food from scratch and breastfeed exclusively when I was pregnant with my first son.
 The only thing I've been able to stick to is making his food, and that is solely because of the BEABA Babycook.
 I don't have to think about it.
 I just put water and vegetables in their proper places in the Babycook, steam the foods and blend them.
 Done and done.
 It all happens in the same device.